ucsdsysnet/mx_inference/README.md

 --save_scan_data: Save scanned data of domains.
 Default: True
 --debug: Debug information level.
 0 = Minimum, 1 = Light, 2 = Verbose.
 Default: 0.
 ```

+## Note
+* This tool is not designed for large-scale analysis.
+Please use third-party datasets instead (e.g., [OpenINTEL](https://openintel.nl/) and [Censys](censys.io/)).
+* This tool is not tested with IPv6.
+* This tool does NOT infer the eventual mail provider used by end users of domain.
+* Use our heuristics with a grain of salt.

 ## Project Structure
     mx_inference